 First in a Class

-First is the story of the Games of London 2012; or rather, the story of a selected group of first-time Olympians.
-Director Caroline Rowland—who won the job after creating the London bid film—has developed a new approach to Olympic documentaries.
-Though at first blush it seems to have a common thread with Bud Greenspan’s films, […]
+First is the story of London 2012; or rather, the story of a selected group of first-time Olympians, a new, emotional and stylish approach to Olympic films.

 Long Did They Wait